firecmsco/firecms/website/blog/2024-09-10-hello_mongodb.md

 ```

 And that's it.
 The rest of the job it's identical to any other FireCMS project.
+Check the complete instruction in the [FireCMS MongoDB Documentation](https://firecms.co/docs/pro/mongodb).

 ### What are you going to build?